jqczeng/CarND-Advanced-Lane-Lines/README.md

 [distorted-undistorted-chessboard]: ./output_images/distorted-chessboard.png "Distorted vs. Undistorted"
 [lane-fit]: ./output_images/color-fit-lines.jpg "Lane Line Fit"
+[thresholded]: ./output_images/original-threshold.png "Original vs. Thresholded"

-In this project, your goal is to write a software pipeline to identify the lane boundaries in a video, but the main output or product we want you to create is a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+In this project, the goal is to write a software pipeline to identify the road lane boundaries in a video.
+The radius of curvature for the lanes and as well as the car position are to be shown in the video as well.

-A great writeup should include the rubric points as well as your description of how you addressed each point.
-You should include a detailed description of the code used in each step (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

-The Project:
----
-adsf

 Camera Calibration:
 ---